RodriguesGabrielTi/smart-image-designer/README.md

 # smart-image-designer
 AI manager that generate images, focused on generating cover images for the course, following the course tags.
+Using Stable Diffusion.